-Exception 2 and Exception 3 above apply to transfer of the property itself (i.e. fee simple transfer generally by a warranty deed) and does not apply to transfer of easements on the property.
+Transfers under the Variable Exception apply to transfers of the property itself (i.e., fee simple transfer generally by a warranty deed) and does not apply to transfer of easements on the property.
 The statutes distinguish between the property and easements on the property [see G.S.
 105-277.3(d1)] and it is clear that the property itself must be transferred, not just an easement on the property.

-A. Deferred Taxes for the Current Year
+C. Deferred Taxes for the Current Year (Set and Variable Exceptions)

-If a property loses its eligibility for present-use value classification solely due to one of the above reasons, no deferred taxes are due and the lien for the deferred taxes is extinguished.
-Clearly, the taxes for the three previous years are deferred taxes and would therefore not be due and the lien would be extinguished.
-The question is whether the taxes for the current year are deferred taxes and would therefore not be due and the lien would be extinguished.
+If a property loses its eligibility for present-use value classification solely due to the reasons set forth in the Set or Variable Exceptions above, either no deferred taxes are due and the lien for the deferred taxes is extinguished or a calculated percentage of the deferred taxes are due.
+Clearly, the taxes for the three previous years are deferred taxes and would be subject to the special provisions of the Set and Variable Exceptions.
+The question is whether the taxes for the current year are deferred taxes and would also be subject to the special provisions of the Set and Variable Exceptions.